 fire breath mountain

-(This is my entry for the third round of NYC Midnight's 2019 Flash Fiction Challenge.
+(This is the edited version of my entry for the third round of NYC Midnight's 2019 Flash Fiction Challenge.
 I had 48 hours to come up with a 1,000 word story based on their prompts: Fantasy, a construction site, and a mirror.
 As luck and timing would have it, I ended up having to write this story crammed into an airline seat on a plane between Dallas and Tokyo.
 Despite that, I thought it turned out well.
 However, I needed to finish in the top three in my group of 25 to advance to the fourth round.
 I finished... fourth.
 And I'm OK with that.)

 “Jesus, Jared.
 You screamed like a little girl!”

 “Shut up, Andy, I did not!
 I just freaked out a little on that last drop.”

-With that, Andy Jenkowski and his friends Jared and Danny disembarked from Merlin’s Menace, the latest, greatest roller coaster at Camelot Landing Amusement Park.
+With that, Andy Jenkowski and his friends Jared and Danny disembarked from Merlin’s Menace, the latest, greatest roller coaster at Camelot Landing Amusement Park, where the three had decided to play hooky from their jobs for a ‘mental health day’.

 “So, what’s next?” asked Danny.